Looking for new ways to boost your bottom line? Do you offer alcohol at your restaurant? What if guests could bring their own?

-Since BYOB Restaurants don’t enjoy the margins typically associated with traditional alcohol service, many BYOB restaurants have to figure out different ways to make up for the money other establishments earn from their sale of alcohol.
+BYOB restaurants don’t enjoy the margins typically associated with traditional alcohol service.
+Take other alternatives to make up for the money other establishments earn.
 One way to do this is by serving creative fare that your competitors don’t offer.
-Whether you want to have a rotating menu that shows off the best seasonal ingredients your area has to offer, or a menu that’s inspired by a specific type of cuisine, being a BYOB restauranteur allows you to be creative with the food you serve.
+You can create a rotating menu that shows off the best seasonal ingredient or a specific type of cuisine.
+Being a BYOB restauranteur allows you to be creative with the food you serve.

 6. Makes the Cost of Eating out More Manageable

-According to the United States Bureau of Labor Statistics (BLS), a typical American household spends $3,365 on food away from home every year.
-The BLS also reports that Americans spend approximately 1 percent of their gross income to purchase alcohol.
+According to the United States Bureau of Labor Statistics (BLS), the typical American household spends $3,365 on food away from home every year.
+They also report that Americans spend 1% of their gross income on alcohol.
 That translates into an annual expenditure of about $565 per year.

-When consumers have no choice but to order an adult beverage from a restaurant, going out to eat can be cost prohibitive for some diners, as specialty cocktail prices are on the rise.
+Going out to eat can be cost-prohibitive for some diners, as specialty cocktail prices are on the rise.
 Help your guests’ dollars go further by allowing them to bring their own bottle of wine.
-A BYOB policy can make dining at your restaurant more affordable for a more extensive base of hungry consumers, including people who might not dine at your establishment otherwise.
+A BYOB policy can make dining at your restaurant more affordable and approachable.

 7. Lowers Inventory Costs

-Just as allowing people to bring their own alcohol makes the cost of eating out easier for many people, it can also help you keep your inventory costs in line.
-When you have a bar—limited or full-service—it requires you to carry an inventory of alcohol, which can tie up valuable cash until it sells.
+Allowing people to bring their own alcohol makes the cost of eating out easier for many people.
+It can also help you keep your inventory costs in line.
+When you have a bar—limited or full-service—it requires you to carry an inventory of alcohol.
+This can tie up valuable cash until it sells.
 If your restaurant is BYOB, you’ll be able to invest that money in other areas of your business or keep it in the bank.

 8. Creates the Opportunity for an Additional Revenue Stream

 If you run a BYOB establishment and you’re not already charging a corkage fee, you may want to put one in place.
 Implementing one will help establish a new revenue stream.
-Some corkage fees are just a few dollars while others might be several hundred dollars per bottle.
-The key is to implement a corkage fee your customers will be able and willing to pay.
+Some corkage fees are a few dollars per bottle while others might be a little more pricey.
+The key is to determine a corkage fee your customers will be able and willing to pay.

 Things to Consider Before Implementing a BYOB Policy

-If you’re thinking about implementing a BYOB policy, you should consider a few things beforehand.
-The first thing you need to figure out is whether it’s even possible to establish a BYOB restaurant in your area.
+First things first, figure out is whether it’s possible to have a BYOB policy in your establishment.
 The rules that govern alcohol service vary from one state to another and between locales.
-Some states will require an eatery to have a license to sell and serve alcohol on its premises while others might make it mandatory to have a license or permit that allows guests to consume alcohol on site.
+Some states need a restaurant to have a license to sell and serve alcohol on its premises.
+Others might enforce a license or permit that allows guests to consume alcohol on site.

-It is essential for you to figure out the laws that are relevant to your establishment and secure any licenses or permits you must have to operate legally.
 Once you have your license or permit, you’ll then need to determine the type of BYOB eatery you want to have.
-Will you allow your guests to bring in wine exclusively, or will you permit them to bring in liquor as well?
+Will you allow your guests to bring in wine only, or will you permit them to bring in liquor as well?
 Is your restaurant going to be 100 percent BYOB, or will you sell alcoholic drinks too?

-After you determine the type of BYOB eatery you’re going to run, you need to give your restaurant’s insurance considerable thought.
-If you’re not going to sell alcohol of your own, you might not need the same kind of coverage as a restaurant that has a full-service bar, but you will still need liquor liability insurance.
-In general, strictly BYOB restaurants are considered social hosts rather than licensed servers.
+After you determine the type of BYOB eatery you’re going to run, think about your restaurant’s insurance.
+If you don’t plan on selling your own alcohol, you might not need the same coverage as a full-service bar.
+Liquor liability insurance is a must.
+But, BYOB restaurants are more of a social host rather than licensed servers.

-While social hosts aren’t held potentially liable for as many things as licensed servers can be, they still need the appropriate type and level of liquor liability insurance.
-Find a knowledgeable insurance agent who is familiar with the insurance requirements of BYOB restaurants and make sure your coverage is in force before you take the next step to move forward with a BYOB policy.
+Social hosts aren’t held liable for as many things as licensed servers can be.
+But, they still need the appropriate type and level of liquor liability insurance.
+Find a knowledgeable insurance agent who is familiar with BYOB restaurant requirements.
+Make sure your coverage is in force before you take the next step to move forward with a BYOB policy.
 Your staff should also be properly trained on the responsibility of serving alcohol.